-- While the zucchini is baking, spray a large sauté pan with olive oil.
+- While the zucchini is baking, heat olive oil in a large sauté pan over medium high heat.
 Add the onion and ground turkey.
-Squeeze as much water as you can from the reserved zucchini flesh and chop it up.
-Add the chopped zucchini to the pan.
+Chop up the reserved zucchini flesh add it to the pan.
 Season the mixture with the salt and pepper.
 Cook, breaking up the turkey with a spoon, until turkey is browned and vegetables are softened.
-Stir in the tomato sauce and simmer a few minutes longer.
+Stir in the marinara sauce and simmer a few minutes longer.

 - Spoon the turkey filling into the zucchini halves.
 Mix the mozzarella and parmesan cheese together in a bowl and sprinkle the mixture on top of the zucchini boats.

-- Cover the baking dish with foil and bake in the oven for 20 minutes until the zucchini is cooked through and the cheese is melted.
+- Bake in the oven another 15 -20 minutes until the zucchini is cooked through and the cheese is melted.
 Enjoy!